HANNAH BURR

 This project explores the inevitable and human experience of parting with what we care for and hold closest, and my own fascination with all the 'stuff.'
 I'm interested in the inside/outside delineation in human experience, what we don't know of another's life, and what's laid open to be seen.
 Also, what we often can't fully register - those moments - as they happen in our own lives: both the sweet and the difficult moments.

-Pieces from this series have been exhibited at:
+Larger Site Specific Pieces from this series have been exhibited at:

-The Drawing Center, New York MA
+The Drawing Center, New York NY

 555 Gallery, South Boston MA